g2s3-2018/g2s3-2018.github.io/acknowledgement.md

 - The National Science Fundation (NSF), Division Of Mathematical Sciences (DMS), for providing additional funds to support the participation to the school of US-based PhD students through grant DMS-1834756.

 - The Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562, for providing the cloud computing resources (Jetstream) for the hands on laboratory sessions of the school through allocation TG-DMS180009.

+- The National Science Fundation (NSF), Office of Advanced Cyberinfrastructure (OAC), for supporting the development and integration of the MUQ/hIPPYlib software used in the summer school through grants ACI-1550487, ACI-1550547, and ACI-1550593.

 <center><img src="images/SIAM_co-branded-logo-300_square.png" alt="SIAM Logo" height="100px"/>
 <img src="images/NSF_4-Color_bitmap_Logo.png" alt="NSF Logo" height="100px"/>